Skip to main content

 924

-937 // Drive our registry task until it us quiesced to ensure the component is registered and that a probe request is sent:
+936 // Drive the registry task until it is quiesced and ensure that the component is now live:

 938 drive_until_quiesced(&mut registry);